CarsonJoshua/Tragedy/imports/2-MagicTheGathering.md

 ## 2.4 Phases
+* **2.4.0** When a Magic the Gathering card is in play, Magic the Gathering phases occur, as described below.
 * **2.4.1** 1st Main Phase is Skipped.
 * **2.4.2** Combat Phase occurs during the After Performance phase.
     * **2.4.2.1** During Combat Phase, the attackers and blockers must be Combatants, and attackers must be attacking a Combat Target.